Ravjot03/Machine-Learning-with-Python/README.md

     * [Simple Linear Regression - Introduction](https://github.com/Ravjot03/Machine-Learning-Models/tree/master/Regression%20Models/Linear%20Regression/Introduction):
     In this project, I have explained how to implement a Simple Linear Regression Model and perform predictions.
     * [Multiple Linear Regression Project](https://github.com/Ravjot03/E-Commerce-Customers-Project):
+    In this project, I have explained implementation of a Multiple Linear Regression Model.
+I have used E-Commerce Customers Dataset from Kaggle.
+Also, discussed how to evaluate the performance of model.
     * [Linear Regression - Advanced](https://github.com/Ravjot03/Machine-Learning-Models/tree/master/Regression%20Models/Linear%20Regression/Advanced):
     In this project, I have explained different types of Regression Models to predict the life expectancy in a given country, based on features such as country's GDP, fertility rate and population.
 I have downloaded dataset from Gapminder website.